By continuing to browse you are accepting this.

 One of the best things about embossing is that it comes hand-in-hand with die-cutting.
 As both techniques require pressure to produce designs, machines are generally built to handle both processes – you just use different components alongside it.
 Therefore, single-function embossing machines don't exist!

 Die-cutting machines fall into three categories – Manual, Electronic and Computerised – however only Manual and Electronic machines can form embossed texture using embossing folders.
 The difference between the two is very simple: Manual machines require physical cranking of a handle to pull the 'embossing sandwich' through, whilst Electronic machines use a motor to automatically pull it through.
-If you want to learn more about Manual and Electronic die-cutting machines, click here!
+Click here learn to more about Manual and Electronic die-cutting machines.

 Your machine is the fundamental component in the embossing process, however it's also important that you have a selection of embossing folders compatible with your machine.
 There's a vast range of folder patterns and sizes available, from esteemed brands like Tattered Lace, TODO and Ultimate Crafts.
 These papercraft specialists provide thoughtfully-designed embossing folders for multiple themes, catering for extra-special occasions or keeping it simple with geometric designs.